-Gold down, silver down | WTOP
+Gold down, Silver down | WTOP

-The April gold contract on the New York Mercantile Exchange closed today at $1,289.80 an ounce — down $20.60.
-The current silver contract on the “NYMEX” closed at $14.92 an ounce — down 32 cents.
+The April gold contract on the New York Mercantile Exchange closed today at $1,289.00 an ounce — down 90 cents.
+The current silver contract on the “NYMEX” closed at $15.04– down 2 cents

-The current silver contract on the “NYMEX” closed at $14.92 an ounce — down 32 cents.
+The current silver contract on the “NYMEX” closed at $15.04– down 2 cents

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.